-The VIN number is stamped onto the chassis of the touring caravan and etched onto all of the windows acting as a further deterrent.
-Your Touring Caravan Registration Document will include a 17 character VIN (Vehicle Identification Number), shown in the top right -hand corner.
-This 17 character VIN will be die- stamped into the caravan drawbar and chemically etched on up to a maximum of 10 eye level windows.
-To protect yourself and vour touring caravan, never leave the Registration Document in the caravan.
+Your Touring Caravan Registration Document will include a 17 character VIN (Vehicle Identification Number), shown in the top right hand corner.
+This 17 character VIN will be die-stamped into the caravan chassis with a tamper evident label in the gas locker and a maximum of 10 tamper evident labels placed on the inside of all windows (with the exception of opaque windows).
+To protect yourself and your touring caravan, never leave the Registration Document in the caravan.
 For security reasons keep it in a safe place.

 If you sell the caravan please follow the instructions on the Touring Caravan Registration Document.